Home Sitemap About

 Recycled fabric carpet paddingNatural wool pads, wool felt or synthetic fiber pads are used primarily for Berbers and commercial carpets.
 They are very dense, breathe well, and are not spongy at all.

 They are made from recycled or shredded fabrics or from natural wool.
 They are designed to support and allow looped Berbers and commercial carpets to wear well in heavy traffic situations, and to prevent these types of carpets from stretching out and developing wrinkles.
+A synthetic fiber pad is also a great choice for basements with concrete floors as it breathes well, resists mold and mildew and has anti-microbial properties

 Rubber Pads (waffle or flat)